blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

 - **PowerShell Scripts from Pastebin:**
   - **Base64 Decoded Scripts:** `sticky.ps1`, `Service.ps1`, etc.

-###
-Below is the revised draft for **Question 2** of the report, updated to include all necessary details about `plink.exe` and its role in the compromise:

 ---

-### **Technical Incident Report: Extent of the Compromise**

----

-#### **2. What Was the Extent of the Compromise?**
+## **2. What Was the Extent of the Compromise?**

 The compromise of the system was extensive, involving multiple stages that allowed the attacker to disable security features, persistently control the system, and establish remote access for further exploitation.
-The attacker used a combination of PowerShell scripts, malicious executables, and SSH tunneling to ensure deep and sustained access to the compromised system.
+The attacker used a combination of PowerShell scripts, malicious executables, memory dumping tools, and SSH tunneling to ensure deep and sustained access to the compromised system.

 ---

 ### **Second and Third Stage of Infection**

-The second and third stages of the infection involved the execution of PowerShell scripts to disable security mechanisms and establish persistence, followed by the deployment of a backdoor and the setup of an SSH tunnel for remote control.
+The second and third stages of the infection involved the execution of PowerShell scripts to disable security mechanisms and establish persistence, followed by the deployment of a backdoor, memory dumping, and the setup of an SSH tunnel for remote control and potential data exfiltration.

-#### **Second Stage: Execution of Malicious PowerShell Scripts**
+#### **Second Stage: Execution of Malicious PowerShell Scripts and Memory Dumping**

 1. **Execution of `vagrant-shell.ps1`:**
    - **Execution Context:** The `vagrant-shell.ps1` script was executed to disable various security features, particularly those related to Windows Defender.
 This script neutralized the system's defenses, allowing the attacker to proceed with further malicious actions without being detected.